Last Updated on

 One way is using coffee grounds on hydrangeas.
-Hydrangeas are well known for their globular blooms and with rich soil you can even alter the colors you get.
-Coffee grounds are in fact one way to create soil that produces slightly more unusually colored blooms.
+Hydrangeas are well known for their globular blooms and with rich soil you can even alter the colours you get.
+Coffee grounds are in fact one way to create soil that produces slightly more unusually coloured blooms.
 But before you head out to get your favourite coffee grounds, it’s important to understand how the process works.

 Get the right plant

 The idea behind adding coffee grounds to your plant is not just to fertilize it but rather to change the pH level of the soil.
 And this is done to change the colours of the blooms.
 If you add coffee grounds you can naturally make your soil a bit more acidic and as a result, you can produce blue blooms.
 But this is only applicable to certain varieties.
 In particular, the mop head or the lacecap varieties, as well as certain paniculata varieties, can do well with coffee grounds.

 Coffee grounds, when added to the soil, will create a more acidic pH which will help your flowers to produce blue blooms instead of pink or white.
 It does not specifically have to be coffee grounds.
 Many people add things like aluminium sulfate or eggshells in order to achieve the same effect.
 But if you have coffee lying around or do you prefer to go a more natural route, coffee makes for a wonderful alternative.
 But bear in mind that if you use coffee to change the acidity of your soil it’s something you’ll have to do regularly.
 All hydrangea blooms will respond to increased acidity in the soil but you need to make sure that you do it regularly and that the soil is still fertile and moist.